Coronavirus (COVID-19): symptoms and testing

 - don’t take public transportation if you have COVID-19 symptoms

-- complete a COVID-19 Self-assessment if you’re experiencing COVID-19 symptoms; you can call 811 for assessment if you’re unable to complete the COVID-19 Self-assessment online (or to speak with a nurse)
+- book a COVID-19 test if you’re experiencing COVID-19 symptoms; you can call 811 if you’re unable to book a test online (or to speak with a nurse)

 - follow hand washing guidelines, cough and sneeze guidelines and cleaning and disinfecting guidelines